What Is a Marketing Deck? Tips, Examples, and Templates

 To sum up, a well-thought-out marketing deck is a solid business asset for organizations looking to grow, whether through securing more funding or acquiring more customers and partners.

-The essential components of a marketing deck
+What are the key components of a marketing deck?

 Getting your marketing deck right can make or break your business.
 For this reason, you need to understand the essential components of an effective one.
+Below is each component in detail, with sample slides from popular marketing deck designs to inspire you the next time you're about to pitch your business

 1. Overview of your company